Tiananmen Square in Beijing China - A passenger cruise review Pictures of our cruise ship vacation to the Orient

 Tiananmen Square is the large plaza near the center of Beijing, China, named after the Tiananmen Gate of Heavenly Peace which sits to its north, separating it from the Forbidden City.

-It has great cultural significance as a symbol because it was the site of several key events in Chinese history.
-Outside of China, the square is best known for the Tiananmen Square Massacre.
+The square has great cultural significance as a symbol because it was the site of several key events in Chinese history.

 The square is 880 meters south to north and 500 meters east to west, a total area of 440,000 square meters, which makes it the largest open-urban square in the world.